AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

 You can create a transactional message directly or by using a transactional message template.
 [Learn how to create a transactional message template](#transactional-template).

-To create a transactional message, follow the steps below :
+To create a transactional message, follow the steps below:

 * In the **[!UICONTROL Triggered messages]** section, go to **[!UICONTROL Transactional messages]**.
 In the **[!UICONTROL Browse]** tab, you can see all the transactional messages created.
 Click on the **[!UICONTROL Create transactional message]** button to begin the creation of your message.